abcxyz/guardian/cli.md

 Also supports [GitHub Options](#github-options) and [Retry Options](#retry-options).

+* **-dir** - The Terraform directory to run the plan command.
+Defaults to the current working directory.
 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
 * **-bucket-name="my-guardian-state-bucket"** - The Google Cloud Storage bucket name to store Guardian plan files.
 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when running commands that modify state.
 The default value is "10m".
-* **-pull-request-number="100"** The GitHub pull request number associated with this plan run.
+* **-pull-request-number="100"** The GitHub pull request number associated with this plan.
 Only one of pull-request-number and commit-sha can be given.
 The default value is "0".

 ## Run

 Run a Terraform command for a directory.

-Usage: guardian run [options] <directory>
+Usage: guardian run [options]

 ### Prerequisites